sleggat/TallyHo/README.md

 - Different hourly rates; Default Rate / Client Rate / Project Rate
 - Visual cue showing time spent on each task (blue = meh / red = good effort)

 TallyHo is simple by design and I have no intention of adding the following;
 - Invoicing
 - Multi-users
 - Login/Pass

-I may add these features later;
-- General expenses
+Features I'd like to add at some point;
+- Adding of one-off expenses (e.g. printing costs, client's domain name)
 - Filtering by date range.
-- Charts (Historical and Projection)
+- Basic Reports/Charts (Historical and Projection)
+- Basic exporting

 ## Installation:

 I recommend putting it on your localhost, but you could also upload it to your webserver.
 Configure default hourly rate, timezone and base-path here: guts/config.php

 ## Usage:

-When installed just open 'http://localhost/tallyho' up in your webbrowser.
+Once installed just open 'http://localhost/tallyho' up in your web browser.
 Upon initiation it will create one task which you can edit/duplicate/delete.

 TallyHo uses flat-files (.txt/.yaml) instead of a database.

+Why flat-files instead of a MySQL database?
+I much prefer being able to copy/backup and manually edit a bunch of text files rather than having to deal with a MySQL database.
+Keeps things simple.

 A typical file structure;
 ```
 /tallyho/data/ClientO/ProjectX/20191009-1230.txt
 /tallyho/data/SupertouchX/Website2020/20201010-1645.txt
 ```

 If you'd like varying hourly rates for each client and project, just add a \_info.yaml in the folder.